Understanding Security Cameras

 Heat mapping is an analytic tool that can help organizations visualize behavior within the facility.
 Heat maps can show what aisles customers frequent in a retail setting or depict a visual chart of areas that may be congested with foot traffic.
 Heat mapping can also be useful in a warehouse facility where monitoring the heat signature in a particular building or area is paramount to regulatory safety standards.

-Understanding the different types of security cameras available enables you to make an informed choice when considering the security of your home or business.
+Understanding the different types of security camera systems available enables you to make an informed choice when considering the security of your home or business.

 Back to posts